reimagined/resolve/docs/api/middleware.md

 | req        | Stores data that describes the currently processed HTTP request |
 | res        | Contains function used to configure the server's response       |

+Both `req` and `res` fields are included only if the command arrived from a client.
+If the command was emitted on the server (for example, by a saga or API handler), these fields are omitted.

 ## Read Model Projection Middleware

 A read model projection middleware function has the following structure: